EmilieInData/Darkly/README.md

 # Darkly
-Introduction to cyber security we can encounter on the World Wide Web.
+Introduction to cyber security, general vulnerabilities we can encounter on the World Wide Web.